mrsisk/bus_api/README.md

 BusApi.Booking.Resources.GeoPoint
 |> AshJsonApi.Resource.Info.routes()
 ```
 Your can do the same for any other resource.
-To test if the api is working running http request using a client of your choice
+To test if the api is working run http request using any client of your choice.
 ```
 curl -X POST 'localhost:4000/geo' \
     --header 'Accept: application/vnd.api+json' \